cici830/coding-three-final/README.md

 ### Response to Gradient Information
 Increasing the `beta1` value enhances the optimizer’s sensitivity to newer gradient information, which is crucial in rapidly changing landscapes that typify adversarial training and other dynamic environments.

-- **Impact Description:**
-  By making the optimizer more reactive to recent changes rather than being heavily influenced by a long history of past gradients, the model can adapt more quickly to changes.
-This is particularly beneficial in scenarios where the model needs to escape suboptimal local minima or respond to shifts in data distribution.
+## Using ChatGPT for Assistance

-**Using ChatGPT for Assistance:** During the modification of some data and code structures, I utilized ChatGPT to get assistance.
+During the modification of some data and code structures, I utilized ChatGPT to get assistance.
 ChatGPT helped in understanding the necessary changes needed to adapt the model from MNIST to FashionMNIST, ensuring the model parameters and data handling are correctly adjusted for the new dataset.
 Additionally, I used ChatGPT to write the README and to help me check for some bugs, such as fixing a color channel mismatch in the dataset at first.I give ChatGPT my original code and modified code to let him write the code.